dmaydan/Item_Catalog_Project/README.md

 The page is layed out with the CSS Grid
 <h2 id="interactive">Interactive</h2>
 After a user completes an action (login, logout, create/edit/delete item) and the site redirects, a flash message is displayed to the user to confirm that his/her action was processed.
-<h2 id="run">Run your Own</h2>
-Note: in order to actually run this website on your own, you would need to create and fill a database and get google oauth2 credentials.